Baltimore Plot: In popular culture

-The life of Ferrandini sparked speculation, and the possibility of him having met John Wilkes Booth led to the opera The Moustache, by Hollis Thoms, which imagined a possible meeting between the two individuals.
-It included a scene where Ferrandini "talks about a speech given by Lincoln prior to his inauguration in 1861," which Pinkerton's operatives had listened to.

 In 1951, Metro-Goldwyn-Mayer (MGM) released a fictional re-creation of the alleged plot against Lincoln entitled The Tall Target.
 Its story generally follows what is known about the Baltimore Plot, with some differences.
 It is a New York Police Department detective named John Kennedy, played by Dick Powell, who contacts the administration about the conspiracy and boards the train hoping to discover whether any of the plotters are on board before they reach Baltimore.

 There actually was an NYPD officer, John Alexander Kennedy, who claimed to have been the one to uncover the Baltimore Plot, but unlike Powell's movie character, he was not actually on the scene.
 Moreover, Kennedy was in reality the superintendent of the entire force.
 In the film, he is simply a detective sergeant.

 "The Death Trap," an episode of the 1966–1967 television series The Time Tunnel, includes the 1861 Baltimore plot.
 The episode depicts a bomb being used in the 1861 Baltimore plot and has the attempt being plotted by Abolitionists, who hope to plunge the nation into a war in which slavery will be ended; the plotters are apparent sympathizers with John Brown, who had already been hanged.
 In reality, the American Civil War actually began in April 1861, with the attack on Fort Sumter.
 The episode was criticized by author Mark S. Reinhart as historically inaccurate, "too ridiculous" even for Time Tunnel, a set which looks more like a town in the Wild West than Baltimore, and "tedious viewing" for Lincolnphiles.

-The popular YouTube series "Puppet History" has an episode which describes a simplified version of the Baltimore Plot.
+The popular YouTube series Puppet History has an episode which describes a simplified version of the Baltimore Plot.
 The episode, entitled "How America's First Female Detective Saved Abe Lincoln," mainly focuses on Kate Warne, and how she aided in saving the life of the president elect.
 There is also a graphic novel focusing on Kate Warne and the Pinkerton's role by Jeff Jensen entitled Better Angels: A Kate Warne Adventure.

+The possibility of supposed Baltimore conspirator Cipriano Ferrandini having met Lincoln assassin John Wilkes Booth is the basis of the 2009 opera The Moustache, by Hollis Thoms.
+It included a scene where Ferrandini "talks about a speech given by Lincoln prior to his inauguration in 1861," which Pinkerton's operatives had listened to.